 Upgrade Your Windows

-Installing new, energy-efficient windows can have more positive effects on an energy bill than many people think.
+Installing new, Energy Efficient windows can have more positive effects on an energy bill than many people think.
+This is because they are specially designed to minimize heat loss in the winter and reduce heat gain in the summer, ensuring your home remains comfortable with less energy consumption.
 For example, choosing a window with an ENERGY STAR energy rating could save you several hundred dollars per year.
-Also, choosing particular kinds of glazing for the new windows can affect heat transfer and insulation.
+Additionally, choosing particular kinds of glazing for the new windows can affect heat transfer and insulation.

 If some areas of your home receive substantial amounts of direct sunlight during the day, consider adding shades to your new windows.
 Then, you can take advantage of the natural heat source during the colder months of the year and use the shades to avoid excessive warmth when summer arrives.